Detroit Metropolitan Airport: Ground transportation

 The airport is accessible from I-94 via Merriman Road (exit 198), which is the nearest entrance to the Evans Terminal, and from I-275 via Eureka Road (exit 15), which is closer to the McNamara Terminal.
 Both entrances and the terminals are connected by John D. Dingell Drive, an expressway completed in 1999 and named after the longtime Congressman.
 Cell phone lots are located near both entrances.

+The airport includes two large parking garages, one adjacent to each terminal.
+The McNamara Terminal parking garage includes 11,500 spaces, spanning 1863000 sqft, and is reportedly the third-largest parking garage in the world.
+Adjacent to the Evans Terminal is the Big Blue Deck, which was constructed between 1992 and 1994 to serve the Smith and Berry terminals, and later expanded with the opening of Evans Terminal.

 Free shuttle buses are available between the two terminals, and also connect to the Green parking lots.
 Rental car companies provide their own shuttles, as do private offsite parking lots and most hotels in the airport's vicinity.